pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 2023/09/28 22:06:48 Finished
 ===============================================================
 ```
 There is an admin page that redirect to the login page.
-This also sets a cookie with a JSESSIONID.
+This also sets a cookie with a `JSESSIONID`.
 There is an error page that indicates that there is no mapping for `/error` and add the following error message: `There was an unexpected error (type=None, status=999).`.
 A quick search on Google about this error tells us this comes from a Spring application.
 We have already taken a look at the index and login pages.
 The logout page redirects to the login page.
 I also tried to get the admin page using curl:
 ```
 $curl http://cozyhosting.htb/admin -v